ptgott/one-newsletter/ROADMAP.md

   Use a minimal main.go file and extract most of the `main` function to a package that we can import in tests.

-### Within this
+### Within this: now

-- Separate `main.go` into functions, possibly in separate packages.

 - Add a function for the main scraping loop.
 Otherwise, there are some deeply nested `if` statements!

+  Right now, the main `for` loop is nested in a `go` statement.
+  It would probably make more sense to nest the `go` in a `for` loop instead.
+That way, we could run the scrape function in a goroutine.
+  We could also:

+  - Read from the ticker channel with each loop iteration
+  - If using `oneOff`, call the scrape function and exiting before even entering the loop.

+  We'd move everything inside the `for` loop after the statement that reads from the ticker into a `runScrape` function.
+The problem is that **there are a ton of variables the scrape relies on** that are defined in the `main` function, so we'd need to add those as parameters in `runScrape`.
+This ends up being a ton of parameters.

+  Since we definitely want a `runScrape` function, **start by simplifying the parameters we'd need to pass to it!**

+### Within this: next

+- Separate `main.go` into functions, possibly in separate packages.

   - How to handle flag parsing?
   - How to handle signal management?